12 ways to save money every day

 1. Join loyalty programs to reap rewards

 Customer loyalty cards and programs can save you money on gas and groceries, or at other retailers.
-If you frequent certain stores or restaurants often, consider signing up for any programs they offer.
-Just be careful not to let the promise of earning another stamp on your loyalty card lure you into spending money you could otherwise save.
+Consider signing up for rewards programs at the stores and restaurants you visit most often.
+Just be careful not to let the promise of earning points on your loyalty card lure you into spending money you could otherwise save.
 Ultimately, earning that free cup of coffee or lunch with your 10th purchase won’t really save you money if it gets you to spend more than you planned in the first place.

 You can find the cheapest gas using an app, such as Waze, GasBuddy or Gas Guru.
 Also, try to consolidate trips to save on gas usage.
 Cooking from scratch should be the most affordable route at the grocery store.